Sythong Run

 3. "The magic of Khmer classical dance" Ted Talk by Prumsodun Ok.This talk discusses Cambodian culture and how the genocide almost swept it all away.

-This book gave me the perspective of a Vietnamese Cambodian (an ethnic minority) during the atrocious period of Cambodia's history.
+This book gave me the perspective of a Cambodian Vietnamese (an ethnic minority) during the atrocious period of Cambodia's history.
 In fear of being targeted, Chantha's family returned to their homeland in Vietnam.
-But how could a child call a place she never grew up in home?
-And unfortunately, many people in Cambodia still hold negative views of ethnic Vietnamese.
+Chantha was a child then: How could a child call a place she never grew up in home?

-Although some negative views have dissolved, in my experience, a portion of people still hold those views.
-People believe that Vietnam, and the people of Vietnam, are trying to claim Cambodia's land.
-They often direct their anger towards ethnic Vietnam, perhaps because it is easier to get the attention and reaction of other civilians than trying to direct the grudge towards a nation-state.
-Those who hold negative views will tell the story of Koh Tral.
-Koh Tral was an island of Cambodia until 1939 when the Governor General of Indochina, Jules Brévié, set the boundaries between Cambodia and Vietnam.
+Unfortunately, many people in Cambodia hold negative view of Vietnam and Vietnamese.
+In my experience, many Cambodians believe that Vietnam and ethnic Vietnamese are trying to claim Cambodia’s land.
+Those who hold this sentiment would often tell the story of Koh Tral.
+Koh Tral was an island of Cambodia until 1939 when the Governor General of Indochina, Jules Brévié, redraw the boundaries between Cambodia and Vietnam.
 Koh Tral became a part of Vietnam and has been renamed Phú Quốc.
-Many nationalists dream of reclaiming the island.
+Many Cambodian nationalists still dream of reclaiming the island.

-Koh Tral is an example of a story that fuels hate.
-Another common anti-Vietnam rhetoric is the dissemination of public service announcements (PSAs) that Vietnam is trying to poison Cambodia through the various products and produce they export to Cambodia.
-A story I heard at my local bazaar was "Don't buy Vietnamese shoes, it's laced with poison that could kill the wearer over time."
+Beyond territorial grievances, anti-Vietnamese rhetoric manifest in disturbing ways.
+I’ve heard public service announcements claiming that Vietnam is trying to poison Cambodia through its exported products.
+A vendor at my local bazzar once warned me, "Don't buy Vietnamese shoes, they’re laced with poison that could kill the wearer over time."